Free Budapest Walking Tour by JetSettingFools.com

 Budapest, Hungary Parliament Building JetSettingFools.com

-Leaving the square from the southeast corner near the equestrian statue, walk past the Imre Nagy Statue (man standing on a bridge) in the corner park and follow the southeast diagonal street, Vecsey, to Liberty Square.
+Leave from the southeast corner near the equestrian statue.
+Walk past the Imre Nagy Statue (man standing on a bridge) in the corner and follow the southeast diagonal street, Vecsey, to Liberty Square.

 Liberty Square